varunkumardev/amitmerchant1990.github.io/_posts/2019-9-11-how-to-utilize-capsule-use-eloquent-orm-outside-laravel.md

 ## Usage

-Now, once installed, to actually use Eloquent, you need first create a new "Capsule" manager instance.
+Now, once installed, to actually use Eloquent, you need to first create a new `Capsule` manager instance.
 Capsule aims to make configuring the library for usage outside of the Laravel framework as easy as possible.
 Here's how you can create database configuration.

 ```php
 use Illuminate\Database\Capsule\Manager as Capsule;